 was Dolki from the island of Ikaria and we had a couple simple mezedes and a salad.
 Definitely a place worth returning to, with a bohemian atmosphere.
 If you can imagine an ouzerie in a University town you have the picture.
 Sardelles was an upscale place in appearance though not in price.
 Excellent service, more like a fancy restaurant than a laid back taverna.
 Delicious fried baby koutsomoures, a kind of red mullet, the first cousin of barbounia and eaten whole like gavros or maridthes.
 Excellent grilled

 thrapsalo (cuttlefish) which was also available fried.
 Speaking of fries, amazing fried potatoes, just like next door at the Butcher Shop.
 Lots of other fish mezedes and main dishes (grilled sardines for instance), salads, and complimentary mastika and tsipuro at the end of the meal.
 By the end we had also finished the case of wine (photo) and amazingly I was not even hung over the next day.

 A couple days later I was wandering around taking photos when I was suddenly aware of how good some of the graffiti art was.
 I began following it through back streets, deserted buildings and alleys and found myself back in Gazi.
-I called my friend Elias at Swift who had invited me for lunch and sugested he come down to the Butcher Ship which was open and almost empty for lunch.
-While
+I called my friend Elias at Swift who had invited me for lunch and sugested he come down to the Butcher Shop which was open and almost empty

 us.
 Amarandi had the Yida which is a beef soup popular in the winter.
 After lunch (4 hours later) we just hopped on the metro and in 5 minutes we were back in Syntagma with all its Christmas festivities.